mwpreston/rubrik-roxie-plugin-for-errbot/docs/quick-start.md

-# Introduction to the Rubrik Roxie Plugin for Errbot
+# Introduction to the Rubrik Plugin for Errbot

 Errbot is a python based chatbot that connects to your favorite chat service and brings your tools into the conversation.
 This plug-in extends Errbot's architecture to bring Roxie, Rubrik's intelligent personal assistant into the fold.
-Utilizing the Roxie Plugin for Errbot allows organizations to integrate common cloud data management tasks into their preferred collobaration platforms, granting end-users to chat or query the plugin in order to perform functions through simple conversation such as:
+Utilizing the Rubrik Plugin for Errbot allows organizations to integrate common cloud data management tasks into their preferred collobaration platforms, granting end-users to chat or query the plugin in order to perform functions through simple conversation such as:

 - Assigning an SLA Domain to a Rubrik object
 - Taking an on-demand snapshot of a Virtual Machine